 Minimizes Pressure Ulcers

-This datapoint measures the percentage of long-term residents which have pressure ulcers or bed sores.
-We bake this statistic into our nursing grades.
+This statistic indicates the percentage of long-term stay patients which suffer from new or worsened pressure ulcers or bed sores.
+We consider this statistic when determining our nursing grades.

 Minimizes Serious Falls